codeinquirer/VMS-Support/README.md

 7. Projects → Select All
 8. Uncheck Copy projects into workspace and Add project to working sets
 9. Finish

-######  Hardware and Software requirements

-1. Android Mobile Device
-  *at least dual-core processor
-	*at least 512MB RAM
-	*at least 512MB RAM
-	*any android Version
-2. Eclipse IDE

 #### VMS Support Application User Manual